neondatabase/website/content/docs/get-started-with-neon/using-api-keys.md

 API keys allow users to access the Neon application programming interface.

-An API key provides access to any action available to the user.
-Currently, API keys cannot be scoped to the specific Projects.
-Neon users can provision multiple API keys.
-An API key that is no longer needed can be revoked; this action cannot be reverted.
+An API key provides access to any action available to the user.An API key that is no longer needed can be revoked; this action cannot be reverted.
 Any issued API key is valid forever until it is revoked.
+Neon users can generate multiple API keys.

 ### Issue a New API Key